siddharth-the-decoder/siddharth-the-decoder/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on  Web Dev Projects<br>🤝 I’m looking for help with HTML,CSS and JS<br>🌱 I’m currently learning JS <br>💬 Ask me about Bootstrap,CSS,HTML,JS<br>⚡ Fun fact Why don't programmers like nature?
+👯 I’m looking to collaborate on  Web Dev Projects<br>🤝 I’m looking for help with HTML,CSS and JS<br>🌱 I’m currently learning React.Js <br>💬 Ask me about Bootstrap,CSS,HTML,JS<br>⚡ Fun fact Why don't programmers like nature?
 It has too many bugs

 ## 🌐 Socials: